Note: This is a crash course on how CSS works in PinnacleCart's templating engine.

 - Providing greater specificity

 Now that we have covered the caching schema and the CSS creation structure it is important to explain the relationship between them.

-Here is a breakdown of the files, their locations, and their proper use (in hierarchy order):
+Here is a breakdown of the files, their locations, and their proper usage (in hierarchy order):

-- base.css (lowest on the priority chain) - Located in the file system this file should NEVER be changed by user
+- base.css (lowest on the priority chain) - Located in the file system, this file should NEVER be changed by users.

 - skin.css (second-lowest priority) - Location: /content/skins/SKINNAME/styles - The base style for the theme, should not be changed by average users.
 Changes here will eliminate the ability to “go back” to original theme

-- theme-default.css (not used) - Located in the file system this file should NEVER be changed by the user.
-Empty CSS file used only by old legacy themes
+- theme-default.css (not used) - Located in the file system, this file should NEVER be changed by the user.
+Empty CSS file is only used by old legacy themes.

-- designmode.css (second-highest priority) - Location: /content/skins/_custom/skin/styles **(note this is in the SKIN folder NOT the CSS folder) - This file is edited by the Cart Designer function in the admin area.
-When using cart designer interface, changes end up here
+- designmode.css (second-highest priority) - Location: /content/skins/_custom/skin/styles **(note that this is in the SKIN folder NOT the CSS folder) - This file is edited by the Cart Designer function in the admin area.
+When using cart designer interface, changes end up here.

-- If you are making changes in the cart designer the theme is refreshed each time you save a change and also again when you exit cart designer, therefore you will be seeing all the changes compiled into the all.css file (current up to the time you refreshed the theme).
+- If you are making changes in the cart designer, the theme is refreshed each time you save a change, and again when you exit the cart designer. therefore you will be seeing all the changes compiled into the all.css file (current up to the time you refreshed the theme).

 - If you are making changes to the custom.css file directly you MUST refresh the theme to see your changes